molefrog/fpjs-login-demo/README.md

 # Preventing credential stuffing attacks

-In this demo we're going to explore how [FingerpringJS Pro](https://fingerprint.com/) can easily help you to protect your website or web service against automated [credential stuffing attacks](https://auth0.com/resources/whitepapers/credential-stuffing-attacks).
-To to so, we're going to build a simple login form experience with a server-side request throttling based on the current [`visitorId`](https://dev.fingerprint.com/docs/js-agent#visitorid).
+In this demo, we're going to explore how [FingerpringJS Pro](https://fingerprint.com/) can easily help you to protect your website or web service against automated [credential stuffing attacks](https://auth0.com/resources/whitepapers/credential-stuffing-attacks).
+To do so, we're going to build a simple login form experience with a server-side request throttling based on the current [`visitorId`](https://dev.fingerprint.com/docs/js-agent#visitorid).

 ![The application we're going to build](https://github.com/molefrog/fpjs-login-demo/blob/main/static/app-screenshot.png?raw=true)

 Why is this important?
 Almost every app on the Web starts with a login form.
-Although, developers have being doing this for years, it's always hard to build a bulletproof and secure login and session management in your apps.
-User credentials are [being leaked](https://haveibeenpwned.com/) all the time, mature businesses are not the exceptions.
+Although developers have being doing this for years, it's always hard to build bulletproof and secure login and session management in your apps.
+User credentials are [being leaked](https://haveibeenpwned.com/) all the time, mature businesses are not the exception.

-What you'll learn in this tutoral:
+What you'll learn in this tutorial:
 - How to build a simple login form with Remix and React
-- How to implement a basic login attemps logging
+- How to implement a basic login attempts logging
 - How to use Fingerprint's [React integration](https://github.com/fingerprintjs/fingerprintjs-pro-react) to get the current browser identifier
 - How to implement request throttling based on that identifier

 ## 1. Getting Started
 Let's bootstrap our app!

-We're going to use [Remix](https://remix.run/) – a React framework which is currently getting a nice adoption in the web community.
+We'll use [Remix](https://remix.run/) – a React framework that is currently getting a nice adoption in the web community.
 Remix uses a slightly different approach from other isomorphic React toolkits utilizing a concept of loaders and actions.
 It might sound a bit complicated, but please bear with me, it's going to be fun!